olugo/Happiest-Group/README.md

 How many features (columns) are in the data?

 - The 2015 happyness rank has 12 columns.
-The 2016 happyness rank has 13 columns,The 2017 happyness rank has 12 columns.
+The 2016 happyness rank has 13 columns.
+The 2017 happyness rank has 12 columns.

 - The Happiness and Alcohol Consumption dataset has 9 columns.